Anne Ellis-Hughes (Mrs)

 Biography

-Born Ann Berrington, her parents Frederick and Rosa kept the Kings Head on Church Street, Oswestry, Shropshire.
+Born Anne Berrington, her parents Frederick and Rosa kept the Kings Head on Church Street, Oswestry, Shropshire.
 She married Thomas Ellis-Hughes in 1933 who would later become Major Ellis-Hughes.
 After the war he returned to work for an insurance agency and the family lived in North Wales and later Cardiff.
-The couple went on to breed chihuahuas and cocker spaniels and then went to judging even judging at Crufts.
+The couple went on to breed chihuahuas and cocker spaniels and then became judges, even judging at Crufts.

 In retirement she returned to Oswestry.